Naishvi/Scrabble/README.md

 - Allows a player to create a word and checks it in the dictionary
 - Client server connection
 - Addtional options allow the player to skip, exchange letter, and exchange word
+- Keeps track of the players score

+## Demo